 As part of the application I needed to answer three non-trivial questions designed by the sponsor, Expedia.
 I struggled to conjure up anything relevant, leading me to conclude I wasn’t destined for this journey.

-When it came to answering the questions, it proved beneficial to brainstorm potential thoughts or experiences of mine which were relevant to the questions.
-After this, I took three psychometric tests- what helped me tremendously with these were the multiple examples and tips available on the internet - definitely take a look at them!
+When it came to answering the questions, it proved beneficial to brainstorm potential thoughts or experiences of mine that were relevant to the questions.
+After this, I took three psychometric tests – what helped me tremendously with these were the multiple examples and tips available on the internet - definitely take a look at them!

 While imprisoned by illness, I received an email inviting me to the assessment centre and detailing the plan for the day.
-The assessment day was held at Expedia’s London office and involved icebreakers and a group exercise where we designed an AirBnB app highlighting nearby special offers.
-In the afternoon, I networked with the assessors and current employees.
-Being placed in groups with strangers to design and present an app in just forty-five minutes made the group exercise a worthy challenge.
+The assessment day was held at Expedia’s London office and involved icebreakers and a group exercise, where we designed an Airbnb app highlighting nearby special offers.
+In the afternoon I networked with the assessors and current employees.
+Being placed in groups with strangers to design and present an app in just 45 minutes made the group exercise a worthy challenge.
 In short, the day was very pleasant despite its competitive nature.
 Moreover, speaking to the current employees at Expedia informed me of the work completed at their offices.